sanju9891/playwright-movies-app/README.md

 # Playwright Movies App

-This repository provides a comprehensive guide to writing Playwright tests, covering a wide range of scenarios to ensure your application is robust and reliable.
+This repository provides a comprehensive guide to writing end-to-end tests with [Playwright](https://playwright.dev/), covering a wide range of scenarios to ensure your application is robust and reliable.
 Learn how to write tests for Authentication, Search, Sorting, API and API mocking, ARIA snapshots, and more.

 The source code is a demo Movies App built with Next.js and React, utilizing the [The Movie Database (TMDB)](https://www.themoviedb.org/) API for testing purposes.
 This project is a fork of [next-movies](https://github.com/tastejs/next-movies) and has been customized to meet our specific requirements.